stereokai/amok/readme.markdown

 You must have a client already listening on the remote debugging port when launching, or specified via the `--client` option.

 Optionally a compiler may be specified to process script sources via the `--compiler` option, Any extra arguments and options following the option parsing terminator `--`, will be passed as extra options to the compiler.
-The specified compiler must be available as a command on the $PATH.
+The specified compiler must have its executable available in `PATH`.

 ## Example
 1. `git clone https://gist.github.com/d58c3eecb72ba3dd0846.git examples`